Lovekus969/5-River-Barber/readme.md

 --------------------------------------------------------------------PROBLEMS --------------------------------------------------------------------------
-        View more button when we laying down the images its not working .
+        View more button when we laying down the images its not working . [ Solved Problem ] we fixed the inline js to set view more button
 ----------------------------------------------------------------- what we had done so far -------------------------------------------------------------------------------
 Separated booking form into a standalone page (booking.html)